cakebatterandsprinkles/javascript-data-structures-and-algorithms/README.md

 An algorithm is a sequence of well-defined instructions to solve a specific problem or accomplish a certain task.

+**_How do you improve your problem solving abilities?_**

+1. Understand the steps that lead to problem solving.
+2. Master common problem solving patterns.

+(•̀ᴗ•́)و ̑̑ _Let's explore both of them!_

 **_Problem Solving Steps_**

 1. Understand the problem